Ankang Shaanxi, China Travel Guide

 Frequency varies; more frequent during peak hours (morning and evening commutes), less frequent off-peak and weekends.

-Most public buses in Ankang may not have full access for travelers with mobility issues.
+The majority of public buses in Ankang could be without full access for travelers with mobility issues.

 Main public transport.